MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Store training data in an Azure blob storage container

 1. Return to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
-2. View the **Resource groups** in your subscription.
+2. View the **Resource group** in which you created the Form Recognizer resource previously.
-3. If you are using a restricted subscription in which a resource group has been provided for you, select the resource group to view its properties.
-Otherwise, create a new resource group with a name of your choice, and go to it when it has been created.
-4. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
+3. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
 You will need these values, along with the name of the resource group in subsequent steps.
-5. In Visual Studio Code, in the **21-custom-form** folder, select **setup.cmd**.
+4. In Visual Studio Code, in the **21-custom-form** folder, select **setup.cmd**.
 You will use this batch script to run the Azure command line interface (CLI) commands required to create the Azure resources you need.
-6. Right-click the the **21-custom-form** folder and select **Open in Integrated Terminal**.
+5. Right-click the the **21-custom-form** folder and select **Open in Integrated Terminal**.
-7. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.
+6. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.

 ```
 az login --output none